 Your wedding day should be a time to focus on one another and your relationship.
 That’s why you chose an intimate wedding in the first place, right?
 Turning blue, teeth chattering, in a strapless dress while standing on top of a glacier, or sweating buckets while wearing a long sleeve and bulky gown in Moab doesn’t sound like much fun to me.
 And that’s why it’s so incredibly important to think about your location, and how the weather there might change based on the time of year (or time of day!) you’re getting married.

-If you’re eloping in the desert, lightweight materials that breathe, like chiffon and silk, are perfect.
+If you’re eloping in the desert, elopement dresses made of lightweight materials that breathe, like chiffon and silk, are perfect.
 Getting hitched at a location that sees snow?
 Wool and layers are your new best friends.
 Additional layers for over your gown, like a shawl or stole, will keep you warm and cozy (in other words, happy), and have the added benefit of photographing beautifully.
 Nude fleece leggings, wooly socks with boots, and hand warmers (only the best invention ever) make cold temps much more manageable.
 I have recommendations for any and all of this.
 Just ask!

 And don’t forget that even warm locations can get pretty chilly early in the day or later in the evening, which are coincidentally the most ideal times to be photographed.
 Having layers that you don’t mind seeing in your pictures is essential, and is yet another way to work some of your own personality into your wedding day attire.